leidenheit/itarazzo-library/README.md

 ### Custom Server Selection
 To designate a server specifically for the integration test, use the `x-itarazzo-designated-server` extension.
-If no server is designated, the library considers the first server from the OpenAPI Specification (OAS).
+If no server is designated, the library considers the first server from the referenced source description.

-Example in the OpenAPI file:
+Example in an OpenAPI file:
 ```yaml
 servers:
 - url: https://api.example.com/v1